MileHacker Logo

 Public Transportation in Abu Dhabi

-Abu Dhabi's public transportation network offers a cost-effective way to explore the city.
+Abu Dhabi's public transportation network offers a cost-good way to explore the city.
 The main system consists of buses, as the city does not currently have a metro or tram system.

-The Department of Transport (DoT) operates a comprehensive municipal bus network covering most of the city, connecting major attractions, residential zones, and commercial hubs.
+The Department of Transport (DoT) operates a comprehensive municipal bus network covering nearly all of the city, connecting major attractions, residential zones, and commercial hubs.
 Buses are modern, air-conditioned, and well-maintained.

 Bus System Features